GPVcode/luisbutchershop/readme.md

 Owner Moises Rios-Hernandez now runs the market.
 This repo holds the code for the Luis' Butcher Shopify site.

-// Utilizin Easify for order Management.
+// Utilizing Easify for order Management.